-There seem to be many different sorts of construction kit' that allow different sorts of information processing to be supported, including some that we don't yet understand.
-In particular, the physical/chemical mechanisms that support the construction of both physical structures and information processing mechanisms in living organisms may have abilities not available in digital computers.32
+In organisms, there seem to be many different sorts of construction kit that allow different sorts of information processing to be supported, including some that we don't yet understand.
+In particular, the physical/chemical mechanisms that support the construction of both physical structures and information processing mechanisms in living organisms may have abilities not available in digital computers. $\frac{32}{2}$